PoOnesNerfect/bit_gossip/bit_gossip/README.md

 #### Second Iteration

-Now, its edge will share its bits with its neighboring edges; this is why the algorithm is called `bit_gossip`.
+Now, each edge will start share its bits with neighboring edges; this is why the algorithm is called `bit_gossip`.

 **Note**: we share the bit only if the neighboring edge does not have the bit already set.